USGCRP/gcis-ontology/README.md

     2. Add a SPARQL query into t/sparql/
     3. Add the expected output into t/results/

-run-tests.sh will load all of the data in t/data, then iterate through the queries in t/sparql and compare the output to the output in t/results.
+run-tests.sh will load data in t/data/gcis.ttl, then iterate through the test in t/sparql by first loading the data from t/data for each test, running the query and then compare the output to the output in t/results.

 If the output of the SPARQL query differs from what is in the corresponding results file, the test will fail.
 The format of the output of run-tests.sh follows the Test Anything Protocol (<http://testanything.org>).
 A non-zero exit code from run-tests.sh means that there was at least one test failure.

 Files in t/sparql should end in the .sparql suffix.